scalatra/scalatra-website/guides/views.md

 Note the use of the curly braces on the `{uri("/")}` part of the inlined view.
 This tells Scalatra to render Scala code.

-This would be a very poor way to structure views for a large application, but it might be handy if your application is quite simple (or you're just cranking out a quick prototype).
+This would be a very poor way to structure complex views for a large application, but it might be useful if your templating needs are quite simple (or you're just cranking out a quick prototype).

 Normally you'll want more structure than inline HTML can provide, so that you can separate your views from your controller actions and routing.